|Many Dieters Do Not Know What Normal Eating Is|

 As a result, they had vowed to stay at an extremely low carbohydrate level for a lifetime, claiming that level of carbohydrate restriction was the only safe and sane approach to the problem of obesity.

 For some people, I agree.
-Very low carb is the only alternative.
+Very low carb, or even zero carb, is the only alternative.

 But what disturbed me (and what always disturbs me):